HIPAA Risk Assessment Requirements

 What a HIPAA Risk Assessment Actually Is

 The assessment must identify all systems, applications, and processes that handle, process, store, or transmit protected health information.
 Most organizations think this means the electronic health record system and maybe the backup systems.
 In reality, you need to cast a much wider net.
 If patient data flows through email, email is in scope.
 If clinicians access records on laptops from home, laptops are in scope.
 If patient lists exist in cloud storage, cloud storage is in scope.
 If a legacy system stores archived patient encounters that nobody uses anymore, it's still in scope because it contains PHI.
-Many organizations discover during the assessment that they're handling patient data in systems they didn't formally account for—a practice management system that was deployed years ago, a reporting database that gets a nightly sync of clinical data, a shared drive where office staff stores patient contact information.
+Many organizations discover during the assessment that they're handling patient data in systems they didn't formally account for — a practice management system that was deployed years ago, a reporting database that gets a nightly sync of clinical data, a shared drive where office staff stores patient contact information.
 The assessment forces you to map the actual flow of data through your environment, which often reveals surprises.

 For each system you identify, the assessment must document what data it handles.
 Is it identified patient information with names, medical record numbers, and diagnoses?
 Is it de-identified data where patient identifiers have been removed?
 Is it aggregated summary data showing trends but not individual records?
 The type and sensitivity of data matters because threats have much higher impact against systems handling identified sensitive information than against systems handling aggregate statistical data.
-A threat to your de-identified research database is lower risk than a threat to your active EHR.

-Defining Your Scope Carefully
+Defining Your Scope

 Scope is where many risk assessments fail because organizations either make it so broad it becomes unwieldy or so narrow it misses critical systems.
 You could theoretically conduct a risk assessment of your entire healthcare organization, but that's impractical and overwhelming.
 Instead, scope is typically defined by department, system, or business function.
 A hospital might conduct one risk assessment scoped to the EHR system, another to the billing system, another to the laboratory information system.
 Each assessment is bounded and specific.